jesselpalmer/node-emojify/README.md

     </tr>
    </table>

-  If there is an emoji that you need and is not available, please file an [issue](https://github.com/jesselpalmer/node-emojify/issues).
+  If there is an emoji that you need and is not available, please file an [issue](https://github.com/jesselpalmer/node-emojify/issues) or create a [pull request](https://github.com/jesselpalmer/node-emojify/pulls).

 ## Tests